Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

     dbtf init --skip-profile-setup
     ```

-    If you created new credentials through the interactive prompts, `init` will automatically run `dbtf debug` at the end.
-This will check to ensure the newly created profile establishes a valid connection with the database.
+    If you created new credentials through the interactive prompts, `init` automatically runs `dbtf debug` at the end.
+This ensures the newly created profile establishes a valid connection with the database.

 2. Change directories into your newly created project:
     ```bash